 A multi-vendor marketplace is an online store for multiple sellers.
 Marketplace functionality turns any online store into an online marketplace similar to the well-known Amazon or eBay.

 It is easy to sell and find buyers through it.
-It has a wide range of products that are continually being updated and implemented.
+It has a wide range of continually updated and implemented products.

 A distinctive feature of such a store is the presence of several independent sellers.